Skip to main content

 2. Pull the controller module about 3 inches out of the chassis to disengage power.

 3. Remove any cables connected to the System Management module.
-Make sure that label where the cables were connected, so that you can connect them to the correct ports when you reinstall the module.
+Make sure to label where the cables were connected, so that you can connect them to the correct ports when you reinstall the module.

 4. Rotate the cable management tray down by pulling the buttons on both sides on the inside of the cable management tray and then rotate the tray down.